David-Worboys/Black-DVD-Archiver/README.md

        * Use this option for creating video files suitable for streaming in media players
        * Selecting this option will markedly slow down the transcode time but will produce smaller video files
-  *  _Re-Encode H265_ produces an H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editng, although this is not recommended.
+  *  _Re-Encode H265_ produces an H265 encoded video file in an mp4 container that has closed GOP's which should allow for frame accurate editing, although this is not recommended.
 Use the _Make Edit File_ option if the file needs to be edited
       * This is a newer file format than H264 and is gaining popularity although it is not as widely supported.
       * The video file produced is smaller than an H264 encoded video file and will likely show fewer compression